 Fluorescence in Diamonds

 Fluorescence is one of the many terms used on a Diamonds grading report.
 Some diamonds can show different effects under ultraviolet light.
-Most people who purchase their engagement ring with us won’t know much about it.
-However we like to give them as much information as possible when buying a diamond.
+Most people who purchase their engagement ring won’t know much about it.
+However, we like to give them as much information as possible when buying a diamond.